-Meta's Facebook app offers crisis pages which now feature a donate button that enables people to donate funds to support disaster recovery efforts around the world.
-GlobalGiving directs these funds to verified, primarily local nonprofit partner organizations in impacted areas responding to emergencies and supporting local communities.
-No fees are retained by either Meta or GlobalGiving on donations made through the crisis donate button on the Facebook app.
+Meta's Facebook app offered crisis pages that featured a donate button enabling Facebook users to donate funds to support disaster relief and recovery efforts around the world.
+GlobalGiving directed these funds to vetted, primarily local nonprofit partner organizations in impacted areas.
+No fees were retained by either Meta or GlobalGiving on donations made through the crisis donate button on the Facebook app.

-When a crisis page is created on the Facebook app, users will see a donate button.
+When a crisis page was created on the Facebook app, users would see a donate button.

-GlobalGiving begins to identify reputable nonprofit organizations in crisis affected areas.
+GlobalGiving began to identify reputable nonprofit organizations in crisis affected areas.

 As soon as crisis donate button is activated

-Meta sends 100% of the funds donated through the crisis donate button to GlobalGiving.
+Meta sent 100% of the funds donated through the crisis donate button to GlobalGiving.

 2 weeks later

-GlobalGiving transfers 100% of donated funds as grants to vetted nonprofit organizations supporting disaster-affected communities.
+GlobalGiving transferred 100% of donated funds as grants to vetted nonprofit organizations supporting disaster-affected communities.

 Are you a registered nonprofit organization in a disaster-prone area, working collaboratively with your community?
 If so, we want to hear from you!
 Please share your work with us by completing this form.